-% of Assets: 0.07%
+% of Assets: 0.07% annually or 0.006% monthly

-What service do I get for this fee: Investing in a specific fund, including the operating and management costs and any other fees and expenses
+What service do I get for this fee: Investing in a specific fund, including the operating and management costs and any other fees and expenses it is not separately charged to you.
+For this reason, we did not revise our sample \$10,000 investment above.